 Participants will come from the five states served by the M.J.
 Murdock Charitable Trust (Alaska, Washington, Idaho, Montana, Oregon) and will be selected from the academy, non-profit organizations, churches, and the business community.
 All ages are welcome.
 The number of participants will be limited to 20, who will be expected to stay for the entire event.

 4. How much does the conference cost?

-5. Where are the conferences held?
+5. Where Is the conference Being held?

 From Thursday, April 14 to Saturday, April 16, 2016, The M. J. Murdock Charitable Trust is partnering with the Acton Institute to sponsor an invitation-only event at the lovely Cedar Brook Lodge Conference Center (http://www.cedarbrooklodge.com ).
 Nestled among 11 wooded acres near the Seattle-Tacoma airport, this intimate gathering will focus on “God’s Economy of All Things,” exploring what faith, flourishing, and freedom look like when integrated and lived in the Northwestern United States.